-Prerequisites: DMA 010-040 or MAT 070 or MAT 003 Tier 2, DRE 098 or RED 090 or ENG 002 or ENG 111
+Prerequisites: DMA 010-040 or MAT 070 or MAT 003 Tier 2 or BSP 4003 Tier 2, DRE 098 or

 This course introduces business decision-making using accounting information systems.
 Emphasis is placed on analyzing, summarizing, reporting, and interpreting financial information.
 Upon completion, students should be able to prepare financial statements, understand the role of financial information in decision-making and address ethical considerations.